9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-18/lesson.md

 <notable>
 <iconp src='/icons/activity.png'>### Overview</iconp>
-In small groups students build their argumentation skills to debate where Rover lands while they practice reading conditionals.
-Independently, students continue to practice writing conditionals and loops in their Escape the Maze projects.
+Students continue to practice reading conditionals with Rover.
+They build their argumentation skills to debate where Rover lands.
+Independently, students continue to practice writing conditionals and loops as they work on their Escape the Maze projects.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>
-- I can write an if-then statement to execute a sequence if a test is true.
+- I can read an if-then statement to execute a sequence if a test is true.
 - I can write a conditional (if-then) to make my maze hero and enemies interact.

 <iconp src='/icons/agenda.png'>### Agenda</iconp>
-1. Engage: Kids Code (5 minutes)

-Small Groups
-1. Engage: Dance Dance Conditionals (2 minutes)
+1. Engage: Dance Dance Conditionals (5 minutes)
-1. Elaborate: Where’s Rover (13 minutes)
+1. Elaborate: Where’s Rover (20 minutes)
 1. Evaluate: Exit Challenge (5 minutes)

-Independent Work
-1. Finish Conditionals in Project (20 minutes)
+1. Extension: Secret Word (15-30 minutes)

 <note>
 <iconp src='/icons/materials.png'>### Materials</iconp>